ajay-dhangar/algo/docs/binary-search-tree/Post_order_traversal.md

 sidebar_position: 18
 title: Post-order Traversal in a Binary Search Tree
 sidebar_label: Post-order Traversal in BST
-description: "This post explains how to perform Post-order Traversal of a Binary Search Tree (BST) in C++, with code examples and detailed explanations."
+description: "This post explains how to perform Post-order Traversal of a Binary Search Tree (BST) in C++, with code examples and detailed explanations "
 tags: [dsa, binary trees, postorder, traversal, c++]
 ---